MaterializeInc/materialize/doc/user/content/manage/access-control/rbac-tutorial.md

 ## Step 2.
 Create a new role

-1. In the Materialize UI, go to the **Connect** screen and copy the `psql` command or external tool information.

-1. Open a new terminal window, run the `psql` command or use the external tool connection information, and enter your app password.

-1. Now that you're logged in, you can create a new role:
+1. In the [SQL Shell](https://console.materialize.com/), or your preferred SQL client connected to Materialize, create a new role:

     ```sql
     CREATE ROLE dev_role;